Video games in the Netherlands: European video game rating

 The Netherlands Institute for the Classification of Audiovisual Media (NICAM) is the institute responsible for the software given for review for the European video game content rating system PEGI.
+Because the Netherlands does not mention gaming in their law, selling games with a higher rating to minors is not a criminal offense.

 Video game events in the Netherlands

 Between 2005 and 2013, the NLGD Festival of Games was an annual trade show for the national and international video games industry, with an attendance of over 1,500 visitors in 2013.

 Between 2005 and 2009, Amsterdam was the host city to Casual Connect Europe, the world's leading trade show for casual games.
 After a four-year absence, Amsterdam hosted Casual Connect once more in February 2014.

 Over the years, there have been 2 large consumer events, until 2007 this was 'Gameplay'.
 From 2008 the event is organized by Blammo Events and is called Firstlook, the event is held annually in the Jaarbeurs Utrecht.
 Since 2015 the event has been rebranded as Firstlook Festival.

 In 2013, Walibi Holland hosted the first edition of Game On, which hosted several video game activities in the theme park.
 Also in 2013, the Retro Game Experience was first hosted as part of the Sound and Vision experience at the Netherlands Institute for Sound and Vision.
 Smaller organizations and private collectors also host retro game events on a regular basis.